Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

 We may also use the fact that $k$ should necessarily satisfy $k \leq n_{\rm in}$ for the recovery to be possible.
 This leads to a trivial inequality $k + n_{\rm out} - \kappa \leq n_{\rm in} + n_{\rm out} - \kappa$.
 Furthermore, $\kappa$ always satisfies $\kappa \leq n_{\rm in} + n_{\rm out}$, since $\kappa$ is the logarithm of the number of Kraus operators.
 If a given noisy channel $\cN$ has the property that $\kappa = n_{\rm in} + n_{\rm out}$, it follows that

-for any $e$.
-Hence, for the noise with the maximum possible number of Kraus operators, the generalized YK decoder has smaller complexity than the Petz-like decoder no matter how much entanglement is pre-shared.
+for any $b$.
+Hence, for the noise with the maximum possible number of Kraus operators, the generalized YK decoder has smaller complexity than the Petz-like decoder no matter how much entanglement is pre-shared.\\

-We next compare the complexity of the Petz-like decoder with an algorithmic implementation of the original Petz recovery map provided in \cite{gilyen2022petzmap}.
-The following Corollary can be derived by applying this algorithmic implementation to our setting. \begin{corollary}[Algorithmic implementation of the Petz recovery map \cite{gilyen2022petzmap}] Let $\cP_{\pi, \cG}^{DB'\rarr R'}$ be the decoder based on the Petz recovery map defined in Eq.~\eqref{Eq:PetzOurSetting}.
-There exists a quantum algorithm realizing the map $\til{\cP}_{\pi, \cG}^{DB'\rarr R'}$, which satisfies
+We next compare the complexity of the Petz-like decoder with an algorithmic implementation of the original Petz recovery map provided in~\cite{gilyen2022petzmap}.
+The following corollary can be derived by applying the algorithmic implementation to the Petz recovery map in our setting.
+In this corollary, $\|\cdot\|_\diamond$ denotes the diamond norm~\cite{Kitaev1997QCAlgoEC, watrous2004notessuperoperatornorm, watrous2018TheoryQI}.

+\begin{corollary}[Algorithmic implementation of the Petz recovery map \cite{gilyen2022petzmap}] Let $\cP_{\pi, \cG}^{DB'\rarr R'}$ be the decoder based on the Petz recovery map defined in Eq.~\eqref{Eq:PetzOurSetting}.
+Then, there exists a quantum algorithm realizing the map $\til{\cP}_{\pi, \cG}^{DB'\rarr R'}$, which satisfies